TedShao/ECS150_Project_4/REPORT.md

 the requested read count to the actual size of the file if needed.
 Using the file offset and count, we create a temporary buffer to hold the raw data from the requested blocks, since data from the disk is read in the granularity of blocks.
-Then we use the file offset and count to extract the correct data from the multiblock chunk and copy into the function argument buffer.
+We iterate through the FAT table jumping to the correct data block and adding it to our temporary buffer.
+Then we use the file offset and count to extract the correct data from the multiblock chunk and copy the data into the function argument buffer.

 ## fs_write()

+First, the validity of the file name is checked.
+After that, we check if the file needs to be extended in order to accommodate the extra data.
+If this is needed, we user our helper function to resize the file by modifying the size in the root directory and finding free fat indecies to hold more data.
+This helper function also returns the actual size of the file in the case that the disk ran out of room and could not resize to the requested size.
+The count requested by the function is then synced with actually data available to the file.

+Writing to the data blocks is broken up into 3 sections.
+We need to write to **n** blocks.

+The first section is reading the first data block into buffer.
+Modify only parts needed starting at the offset, then writing the modified block back to the disk.

+Blocks 2 to **n** - 1 are directly over written because none of the original block data will need to be saved.

+Block **n** like the first block, is read into a buffer.
+The data only up to where count specifies is modified.
+Data after that is left untouched.
+This buffer is then rewritten back to the disk.

+The function then returns the actual ammount of bytes written to the disk.

 # Testing